Datttta/My_Notes/to-do.md

 - [X] how to see free/used space in disk in arch linux
 - [X] fix sddm
 - [X] fix nvim error when you enter in .config/waybar/confi.jsonc
+- [X] How to have a clipboard storage, where I can see images preview and delete specific pasted text or images

 == Tasks ==
 - Loundry